The heart of webpack — the

 plugins.
 But what does that all even mean in the context of a build setup for a web app?

-The problem is that every tutorial has their creative way of configuring webpack.
+The problem is that every tutorial has its own creative way of configuring webpack.

 One tutorial tells you to use the